What Is A NAICS Code, And How Do I Find Out What Mine Is?

 - Visit U.S. Census Bureau’s website

-- If you entered something too specific, no results will come in.
+- If you enter something too specific, no results will come in.
 If that happens, try something more generic.
-Instead of “Pizza Restaurant”, try “Restaurant”.
+Instead of “Pizza Restaurant,” try “Restaurant.”
 When you see a NAICS title that is closest to your business, click on the result.
 If you aren’t sure, click on the listings to look at the overview to see which one is closest.
-In this example, we looked at “Restaurants, full service”.
+In this example, we looked at “Restaurants, full service.”

-- Clicking our “Restaurants, full service” example we are able to get more details about that industry.
-The full results give a short industry overview and the types of businesses that are included in that particular code.
+- Clicking our “Restaurants, full service” example, we are able to get more details about that industry.
+The full results give a short industry overview and the types of businesses included in that particular code.

 What is the difference between a NAICS code and SIC code?